 - Reddened skin

-It’s vital to perform self-examinations and be vigilant about your skin – even if you practice sun safety.
+It’s vital to perform self-examinations and be vigilant about your skin even if you practice sun safety.
 If you notice any suspicious moles or lesions, have them checked immediately.
-Sores that bleed, itch, change, or don’t heal are all cause for a doctor visit.
+Sores that bleed, itch, change, or don’t heal are all causes for a doctor’s visit.
 The odds of eliminating various types of skin cancer are incredibly high when detected early.

 6. Change In Bowel Habits or Bladder Function

-Long-term constipation, diarrhea, or a change in the size of the stool may be a sign of colon cancer.
-Pain when passing urine, blood in the urine, or a change in bladder function (such as needing to pass urine more or less often than usual) could be related to bladder or prostate cancer.
+Long-term constipation, diarrhea, or a change in stool size may be a sign of colon cancer.
+Pain when passing urine, blood in the urine, or a change in bladder function could be related to bladder or prostate cancer.
+This includes needing to pass urine more or less often than usual.
 Report any changes in bladder or bowel function to a doctor.

 A common symptom in early or advanced cancer is unusual bleeding.
 Coughing up blood could be a sign of lung cancer.
 Dark, black, or blood in the stool could be a symptom of rectal or colon cancer.
-Abnormal vaginal bleeding is usually signs of cancer in the endometrium or cervix.
+Abnormal vaginal bleeding is usually a cancer warning sign in the endometrium or cervix.
 Bloody discharge from the nipples is a common symptom of breast cancer, and blood in the urine could be kidney or bladder cancer.